Updated:

 Thermodynamics of Horses in Cold and Heat Research Paper

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 The Current Problem

-Horses are homeotherms in that they are able to adjust their body temperatures in response to temperature changes in their external and internal environments.
-However, the major problem is that horses are unable to regulate temperature under extreme conditions of temperatures.
-As homeotherms, horses dissipate immense heat during exercise, which can be difficult to regulate.
+As homeotherms, horses dissipate immense heat during exercise, which can be challenging to regulate.
 Usually, metabolic heat, which emanates from strenuous exercises, causes hyperthermia, a thermal condition that threatens the lives of horses.
-Hyperthermia is common among horses because they have the capacity to produce excess metabolic heat, unlike humans, who can only produce limited metabolic heat.
+Hyperthermia is common among horses because they can produce excess metabolic heat, unlike humans, who can only produce limited metabolic heat.
 Hodgson et al. state that horses have the capacity for very high metabolic rates because they can take oxygen at an excess rate of 100ml/kg/min (1161).
-The high rate of oxygen uptake increases metabolic rates and generates excess heat, which causes hyperthermia.
+The high oxygen uptake rate increases metabolic rates and generates excess heat, which causes hyperthermia.
 Fundamentally, adult horses have a low surface area to body mass ratio, which makes it difficult for them to dissipate heat easily when they experience hyperthermia.

 Horses also have the ability to adapt to low temperatures in the environment, particularly that of subarctic regions.
 Acclimatization is an important adaptive response that horses exhibit when they are under different climatic conditions.
 Climatic factors such as the radiation of the sun, relative humidity, velocity of the wind, rain, and ambient temperature influence the microclimate of the equine environment.
 In this case, ambient temperature affects the productivity of horses and is subject to other climatic variables.
 The collective effect of temperature and other climatic variables is effective ambient temperature, which has a marked influence on the productivity of horses.
 Since horses are homeotherms, they can regulate their temperature in response to thermal changes that are higher or lower than the thermo-neutral zone.
 In winter weather, horses experience lower critical temperature, which compels them to increase their metabolic heat to maintain their body temperatures within the thermo-neutral zone.
-According to Cymbaluk, lower critical temperatures for mature horses, yearlings, and newborns are -150C, -110C, and 200C, respectively (65).
+According to Cymbaluk, lower critical temperatures for mature horses, yearlings, and newborns are -15°C, -11°C, and 20°C, respectively (65).
 In this view, lower critical temperatures among horses vary according to age, breed, and climate.

 Possible Solutions